 - Lack of experience and existence of prior cases in the implementation of PCP/PPI under the legal system of the country in question

-The selection of the procurers to receive assistance is being carried out together with the European Commission Services on the basis of interest shown via the online questionnaire.
-All expressions of interest received via the questionnaire are assessed according to the above criteria, based on the information provided in the questionnaire, and any additional information the European Commission may decide to request.
+The selection of the procurers to receive assistance was carried out together with the European Commission Services on the basis of interest shown via the online questionnaire.
+All expressions of interest received via the questionnaire were assessed according to the above criteria, based on the information provided in the questionnaire, and any additional information the European Commission may have decided to request.

-The European Commission may decide to support additional cases if there is a high level of interest from eligible applicants.
-The questionnaire may also be reopened at a future date for further expressions of interest.
+The European Commission could have decided to support additional cases if there is a high level of interest from eligible applicants.

-Please note that projects that already receive EU funding for the costs related to the preparation and/or management of an innovation procurement (e.g. from Horizon 2020 or ESIF programmes) are not eligible for eafip assistance for activities that are eligible costs under the EU funding they already receive.
+Please note that projects that received EU funding for the costs related to the preparation and/or management of an innovation procurement (e.g. from Horizon 2020 or ESIF programmes) were not eligible for eafip assistance for activities that are eligible costs under the EU funding they already receive.

-Nor does the eafip initiative provide assistance in the formulation/preparation of proposals/offers for Horizon 2020 calls.
+Nor did the eafip initiative provide assistance in the formulation/preparation of proposals/offers for Horizon 2020 calls.